nhurleywalker/PHYS4004_workflow_assignment/README.md

 ### Part 4 - Execution
 Now that you have a completed workflow that produces a few basic plots, we will now do a "full run".
 Indicate that this is the final run by changing the tag for this run.
-Eg: `nextflow run -C nextflow.confing main.nf -profile desktop --params.tag=final`
+Eg: `nextflow run -C nextflow.confing main.nf -profile hpc --params.tag=final`
 1. Modify the seed/cores channels so that they include many more values.
-Seed should run from 5 to 100 in steps of 5.
+Seed should run from 5 to 95 in steps of 5.
-This can be done using `seed=Channel.from(5..100).filter{it%5==0}`.
+This can be done using `seed=Channel.from(5..95).filter{it%5==0}`.
 Cores should be `(1,2,4,7)`.

 Note that before you do a full run you should make sure you have a "clean" work space so you might want to delete all the subdirectories within the `work/` directory.
 Careful not to delete all your files in the process!